John MacGregor, Baron MacGregor of Pulham Market: Honours

 MacGregor was appointed an Officer of the Order of the British Empire (OBE) in the 1971 New Year Honours for political services.

 Personal interests

 MacGregor is an accomplished magician and member of the Magic Circle.
+His passion for magic started when he was given a conjuring set at the age of 11.
 He gave regular performances on British television, including guest spots on The Best of Magic and an annual children's charity programme on Anglia Television.